 The Company's primary efforts are devoted to conducting research and development for the treatment of disorders of the central nervous system.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-Further, the Company does not have any commercial products available for sale and has not generated revenues and there is no assurance that if approval of their products is received that the Company will be able to generate cash flow to fund operations.
-In addition, there can be no assurance that the Company's research and development will be successfully completed or that any product will be approved or commercially viable.
+Further, the Company does not have any commercial products available for sale and has not generated revenues and there is no assurance that if the Food and Drug Administration ("FDA") approval of their products is received that the Company will be able to generate cash flow to fund operations.
+In addition, there can be no assurance that the Company's research and development will be successfully completed or that any product will be FDA-approved or commercially viable.

-At December 31, 2014, the Company had working capital of \$35,655,643, after raising \$47,836,469 through the sale of common stock and \$5,660,622 upon the exercise of previously issued warrants during 2014.
-In addition, the Company raised approximately \$29,000,000 in February 2015 through the sale of common stock (see Note 12).
+At December 31, 2015, the Company had working capital of \$39.7 million, after raising \$47.7 million through the sale of common stock during 2015.
 Management believes that the Company has sufficient funds to meet its research and development and other funding requirements for at least the next 12 months.
 The Company expects that cash used in operations for research and development will increase significantly over the next several years.
 In the event the funding obtained is not sufficient to complete the development and commercialization of its current product candidates, the Company intends to raise additional funds through equity or debt financing.
 If the Company is unsuccessful in raising additional financing, it will need to reduce costs and operations in the future.